 So, to estimate how much milk your baby will need each feed, work out about how many feeds your baby has in 24 hours then divide 800 mls by that number.
 For instance, if your baby has 6 feeds a day, you would make up feeds of 150 mls.

 It would also be wise to leave some smaller amounts with your carer – say, about 30 to 50 mls, to offer as a top-up if your baby is thirsty or it is almost time for you to pick her up.
 Then she will still feed when you arrive and also, your carers won’t waste precious expressed milk by starting another full bottle if your baby is a bit hungrier than usual.

 At work, it can help to look at a picture or video of your baby as you express.
 Besides expressing at work, other options to maintain a good milk supply include asking for some flexibility so that perhaps you work from home one day mid- week ( and breastfeed as your baby needs) or either go to your baby or have him brought to you by his carer for a feed during your lunch break if this is practical.
 You will also need to take care that after a weekend or days off work, with more frequent feeding, you express for comfort to avoid engorgement and the possibility of developing mastitis.

-Pinky McKay (www.pinkymckay.com) is an IBCLC lactation consultant, best selling baby care author (Sleeping Like a Baby , Parenting by Heart and Toddler Tactics – Penguin Random House), and creator of Boobie Bikkies all natural and organic lactation cookies to support a healthy breast milk supply.
+Pinky McKay (www.pinkymckay.com) is an IBCLC lactation consultant, best selling baby care author (Sleeping Like a Baby , Parenting by Heart and Toddler Tactics – Penguin Random House), and creator of Boobie Foods, all natural and organic foods (Boobie Bikkies and Boobie Brekkie) to nourish you as you breastfeed your baby.
 For more support around returning to employment or managing your own business after baby, see Pinky’s audio program ‘Balancing Business and Baby’ .